lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

-# How to set-up & run LaVague
+# Installation & set up

-## Quick tour in Google Colab
+In this section, we're going to walk you through how you can install and set up LaVague locally with or without our dev environment.

-If you just want to test out LaVague without having to install anything locally, you can run our [Quick Tour notebook with Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour.ipynb).
+> If you just want to test out LaVague without having to install anything locally, you can run our [Quick Tour notebook with Google Colab](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour.ipynb).

-## Testing Azure OpenAI script with Docker **Coming soon 🚧 **

-We also prepared an example using Azure OpenAI with Docker in the `examples` folder.
-To run this example, you need to do the following:

-1) Update the `examples/azure-openai/.env file with your OpenAI config details
-2) Move to the azure-openai directory:`cd examples/azure-openai/`
-3) Build the docker image: `docker build -t lavague-azure .`
-4) Run your image: `docker run -d -p 8000:8000 -e AZURE_API_KEY=your_api_key -e AZURE_API_ENDPOINT=your_endpoint lavague-azure`
-5) Now you can go to localhost:8000 to interact with the LaVague demo.

 ## Step 1: Preparing your environment